knarbmakes/ifworldscollide/README.md

 For each successful attack or source of damage, take the damage value, apply all bonuses and then apply all penalties from the defense value of the unit taking damage, in that order.

-Defensively, units have two features to reduce incoming damage:
+Damage is modified in several ways:

-**Defense Value** - First, this value is subtracted from the incoming damage.
+**Target Unit Defense Value** - Subtracted from the incoming damage.

-**Defense Type** - Some units specify one or more Defense Types.
+**Target Unit Defense Type** - Some units specify one or more Defense Types.
 These types are a protection against CRITICAL damage.

-If an attack bypasses all Defense Types a unit has, it is considered a CRITICAL attack and does double damage (applied before subtracting defense value).
+**CRITICAL Attacks** - If an attack bypasses ALL Defense Types a unit has, it is considered a CRITICAL attack and does double damage (doubling is applied before subtracting defense value, as this is a bonus to the attack).
+If the attack has any other damage bonuses, they are also doubled by the CRITICAL.

+For example:

-For example, a Berserker is attacking a Scientist with it's Axe.
-The weapon hits with N attacks, with base 6 damage each.
-The Scientist has a Defense Value of 1 and the Reactive Defense Type.
-Therefore, we subtract 1 from the incoming damage, for a result of 5 hit points on the unit.
+> A Berserker is attacking a Scientist with an Axe (A3 D6).
+> The weapon hits with 2 attack, with base 6 damage each.
+> The Scientist has a Defense Value of 1 and the Reactive Defense Type.
+Therefore, we subtract 1 from the incoming damage, for a result of 5 hit points on the unit for each attack.

-If the Axe was able to bypass the Scientist's Reactive Defense Type OR the Scientist had no Defense Types listed, the attack would be CRITICAL, inflicting (12 - 1) damage for 11 hit points on the unit.
+> If the Axe was able to bypass the Scientist's Reactive Defense Type OR the Scientist had no Defense Types listed, the attack would be CRITICAL, inflicting (12 - 1) damage for 11 hit points on the unit for each attack.

 When a unit is reduced to zero hit points, it is removed from play, and replaced with a corpse or other token signifying the fallen unit.
-Certain units drop different types of tokens on death.
+Some units drop different types of tokens on death, as specified on their stat sheet.

-#### Weapon Types

-Some weapons work differently than others.
-A weapon may have more than one type listed, and the types will work together.

-**Melee** - This weapon may target adjacent units for attacks.

-**Ranged** - This weapon may be used to target any units within line of sight, at any distance.
-While an enemy unit is able to target this unit with melee attacks, all ranged attacks using this type's targeting feature are less accurate, requiring unmodified values of 6 to hit successfully.

-**Heavy** - This weapon specializes in dealing large amounts of damage, penetrating even the strongest defense.
-Even if the target's defenses would reduce the damage to 0, a Heavy weapon always deals a minimum of 2 damage.
-Weapons with the Heavy type must inflict 6 or more base damage per attack.

-**Near** - This weapon may be used to target any units within line of sight, and within 10d.

 #### Melee and Movement Penalty